zakhargalkin15-alt/your-recreated-internet-explorer/README.md

 - Runs on modern Windows (Windows 10 and 11), as well as earlier versions (Windows 98 to Windows 8)
 - Opens real websites
 - Faithful Internet Explorer look and feel

+## Is this a virus?

+**Nope, it's not a virus!**
+This VBScript is safe to use.
+The code is open and you can review it yourself.
+It does not contain any malicious instructions—its only purpose is to recreate the Internet Explorer experience and allow you to browse the web.
+If you have any concerns, feel free to check the script before running it!

 ## How to Use